Drink Lemon Water: Wellness Challenge

 - If you are unable to install a house system, an under the sink version like the Aquasana Under Counter Water Filtration System is another good option.

 - When an under counter filtration system is not possible, use an everyday water countertop filter like a Brita.
 Keep this filled and on your counter for easy morning access.

 - Make sure your shower has a filtration system as well because if it is on your skin, you are drinking it.
+We bought and installed one of the top water softeners in the UK – and we’ve really seen a difference in our skin health.
 Remember, skin is your body’s largest organ and it absorbs everything you put on it.

 - Substitute for another citrus fruit.
 If you do not have a lemon, use a lime.